Chicago Community Loan Fund logo

 Visit Chicago Community Loan Fund

-Doctor's Verdict on Chicago Community Loan Fund
+Research Note on Chicago Community Loan Fund

-CCLF is best for incorporated nonprofits, social enterprises, and community-focused businesses seeking flexible, affordable financing paired with technical guidance for projects in Chicago's 6-county metro area.
+CCLF is profile signals for incorporated nonprofits, social enterprises, and community-focused businesses seeking flexible, affordable financing paired with technical guidance for projects in Chicago's 6-county metro area.
 Primary caveat: this is strictly organizational lending with emphasis on community benefit—not personal loans, and underwriting is rigorous and slower than traditional lenders due to social-impact complexity.

 • Nonprofit organizations undertaking community development or stabilization projects in Chicago metro